 At Bob Jenkins Pest Control and Lawn Services our pest control solutions are safe and effective.
 We try to be stewards of our environment and we try to have as little impact on the environment as possible.
 Most pest problems can be solved by natural means while others require the expertise of an exterminator.
 Our mission is to provide you with a solution for common household and outdoor pests.
 For homeowners, pests can be a real problem.
 Luckily, steps can be taken to address many of the most common pest issues.
 If you want to try some practical solutions before calling an exterminator, we want to provide you with eleven practical ways to control the pests inside your home.

 1. Don’t leave food out.
-Bugs, rodents, and other pests flock to uncovered food.
+Bugs, rodents, and other pests flock to uncover food.
 Any scraps, crumbs, or other leftover bits of food should be put in the trash, which should itself be removed on a regular basis.

 2. Put pet food away at night.
 It’s not just human food that pests love.
 Storing dog and cat food away after dark will minimize the risk of attracting nasty pests of any sort.